reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review
-In this lab you have completed:
+In this lab you have completed the following :
  - Log in to Azure Portal
  - Explore Sentinel workspace
  - Onboard a Device